-Parenting time means the time a child spends with a parent or person who has a parenting role.
+Parenting time means the time a child spends with a parent or person who has a parenting role, under an agreement or a court order.
 It includes time when that parent is primarily responsible for the child, but the child is not actually with them.
 For example, when the child is in school or daycare.

-Contact means time spent with people who are important in the child’s life, but who are not the child’s parents or in a parenting role.
+Contact means time the child spends with people who are important in the child’s life, but who are not the child’s parents or in a parenting role.

 Go here for more definitions of family law words.

 Parenting time is the time a child spends with a parent or guardian, under an agreement or a court order.
 Generally, parenting time is a child's right to visit and have contact with their parents who do not live together.
 Parents can make a parenting agreement, or the court can make an order outlining when parenting time will happen.

 Children have a right to spend time with each parent, as long as the contact is safe and reasonable.
 The law does not say that a child’s time should be shared between the parents.
 Generally, children benefit from a relationship with both parents.
 Parenting time will only be denied if a judge is satisfied that the child would be harmed if there is contact.
 This is rare because of the importance of a child’s relationship with each parent.
 But judges may order safeguards to make sure a child is safe during the parenting time and that the relationship with that parent may be maintained.

 Flexible time: There is no set schedule so the parents must be able to agree on the times each parent will spend with the child.
 As there is no set schedule, it allows the parents to make their own flexible arrangements.
 This kind of arrangement works best when the parents are getting along reasonably well and have a positive relationship and can work out parenting arrangements between them, or when either parent can't commit to a regular schedule because they work out of province or have a work schedule that frequently changes.